Naticord/naticord/README.md

 - Embeds
 - Plugins (experimental)
 - Searching for either friends or servers
-- Copying and pasting images from the clipboard
+- Copying and pasting images from the clipboard (DMs only)
 - Block, unfriend and leave groups / friends.
 # Planned functions
 - Voice calling